alcantarar/PAC12_IMU_Toolbox/README.md

            - Sacrum_2020_10_26.csv
        - GRF_data.csv
 ```
-The `Baseline_Processing.m` script isn't very smart.
-It may get mixed up if there are additional CSV/ANC/FORCE files
+The `Baseline_Processing.m` script isn't very flexible.
+It will get mixed up if there are additional CSV/ANC/FORCE files
 located in the directory structure above.
 Our study was longitudinal, so there were multiple collections for each
 subject ID.

 ## 3. Processing IMU and GRF data
-Next, we aim to combine IMU csv files and GRF ASCII file into single MATLAB structure.
+Next, we will combine IMU csv files and the GRF ASCII file into single MATLAB structure.
 The scripts we used likely require
 modification based on your lab's motion capture software and force-measuring equipment.
 View `Preprocessing/README.md`
 for information about the script to run and how to modify it for your particular use case.
 If you get stuck, open an issue
 and ask for help!

 ## 4. Synchronizing IMU and GRF data
-We developed a standalone MATLAB-based application for Windows that temporally synchronizes IMU and GRF data: InSink.
+We developed a standalone MATLAB-based Windows application that temporally synchronizes IMU and GRF data: InSink.
-View `InSink/README.md` for more information on how to use the application.
+View `Sync_IMU_GRF/README.md` for more information on how to use the application.
 If you run into bugs, open an issue!